cockroachlabs/open-sourced-interview-process/AdministrativeExercises.md

 - **Candidate Prep:** Prior to the interview, you will receive an invitation to take the Insights Discovery test.
 You will be expected to complete the test and review the results.

-## **Title: External Communication and Diplomacy (1 hour)**
+## **Title: Cross-team Collaboration (1 hour)**

-- **Objective:** You will resolve a communication misstep with a client ahead of an important meeting between the client and our founders.
+- **Objective:** You will draft communication to various internal teams about a cross-team collaboration activity.

-- **Candidate Prep:** Client service and professionalism are important elements of this role.
-For this exercise, think about how you would resolve miscommunication, prevent it from happening in the future, and ensure the client's continued confidence in the company.
-Be prepared to discuss the media you would use to resolve this issue.
+- **Candidate Prep:** Candidate should review Cockroach Labs’ values.

-## **Title:** **Internal Communication & Strategy (1 hour)**
+## **Title:** **Engagement Strategy (1 hour)**

-- **Objective:** You will devise a plan to provide our employees with snacks on a weekly basis.
+- **Objective:** Reviewing your take-home exercise, you will revise our current regular internal engagement schedule and make detailed suggestions for improvement.

-- **Candidate Prep:** In this exercise, you will need to think about how to cost-effectively stock our kitchen on a weekly basis, keeping in mind our objective to provide healthy fuel to our employees.
-Keep in mind that food is a sensitive subject and that you will need to balance the team's needs and size with budget constraints.
+- **Candidate Prep:** In this exercise, you will need to think about how to manage the varying needs of a diverse staff with frequent engagement.
 You should be prepared to thoughtfully communicate your plan with our employees.